Apr 14, 2023

 How to Use chmod Command

-Let’s say we want to change Linux file permissions from -rwxrw-rw- to -rwx-r–r–.
+Let’s say someone in the group is getting bash: permission denied error and we want to change Linux file permissions from -rwxrw-rw- to -rwx-r–r–.
 Simply enter this line:

 chmod 744 [file name]